St. Paul’s United Church

 Lifelong Learning Series

-the Lifelong Learning Series resumed with guest speaker Curtis Copegog.
-Thank you Curtis for sharing your trasformative journey.
+We had a great turnout for our first speaker, Curtis Copegog, in the Fall Learning Series Thank you Curtis for sharing your trasformative journey.

 next in the series